VolunteerMatch is Merging with Idealist!

 Qualifications:

-Patient, flexible and self-motivated college students or adults who have a passion for supporting youth in their leadership development, as well as academic, cultural, and emotional learning.
-Volunteers who identify as Karen and/or Karenni, or have experience working within the Karen and Karenni communities are preferred.
+Patient, flexible and self-motivated college students or adults who have a passion for supporting youth in their academic, cultural, and emotional learning.
+Experience working with people with limited English proficiency is beneficial.
+Volunteers who identify as Karen or Karenni and who have some Karen language ability to support youth who are taking Karen language classes are preferred.
 Volunteers from all backgrounds are welcome to apply.

 Measures: